AkashMondal1998/Students/README.md

 ##  Finding the topper in each subject
     Time Complexity
         O(m*n) where m is the number of subjects and n is the number of students.
-        Here I consider the number of subjects is constant.
+        Here I consider the number of subjects to be constant.
-        There the time complexity is O(n)
+        Therefore the time complexity is O(n)
      Space Complexity
         O(n) where n is the number of students